chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

    where ``supermarket-node`` is the name of the node that was just bootstrapped.

 #.
-Start the chef-client on the newly-bootstrapped Chef Supermarket node.
+Start the Chef Infra Client on the newly-bootstrapped Chef Supermarket node.
 For example, using SSH:

    .. code-block:: bash

       $ ssh ubuntu@your-supermarket-node-public-dns

 #.
-After accessing the Chef Supermarket node, run the chef-client:
+After accessing the Chef Supermarket node, run the Chef Infra Client:

    .. code-block:: bash